contrast-zone/t-rewriter.js/intermezzo.md

 In addition to the above grammar, user comments have no meaning to the system, but may be descriptive to humans, and may be placed wherever a whitespace is expected.
 Single line comments are introduced by `//`, and reach until the end of line.
 Multiline comments begin with `/*`, and end with `*/`, so that everything in between is considered as a comment.

+We introduced three kinds of rules: composite, elementary, and equalize rules.
+Composite rules operate on sets of rules.
+In elementary rules, `<input>` and `<output>` may be augmented by `TOP` and `BOT` constants representing entry and exit points of rule inference, respectively.
+Equalize rules span equally appearing elementary terms (analogous to commonly typed variables in other languages, corroborated by determined domains) in subsumed rules.

 Note that the above grammar merely indicates existence of `<elem-term>` (elementary terms) and `<comp-term>` (composite terms), which we will have a chance to examine thorougly in the semantics section.
-Also note that these two differ from `<elem-rule>` (elementary rules) and `<comp-rule>` (composite rules) that operate on those terms.
-Additionally, terms are augmented by `TOP` and `BOT` constants representing entry and exiting points of rule inference, respectively.
+Also note that these two differ from `<elem-rule>` (elementary rules) and `<comp-rule>` (composite rules) that may operate on those terms.

 ### 2.2. semantics